dcyoung/dcyoung.github.io/_pages/cookbook.md

 ## Training

-### Feasability Test
+### Feasibility Test

-- before more extensive testing... build confidence in the feasbility of the approach
+- before more extensive testing... build confidence in the feasibility of the approach
 - constantly on the lookout for early indicators of strong signal in the data
-- feasability tests
+- feasibility tests
   - Unsupervised approach
     - cluster data... looking for meaningful/well formed clusters
   - Use simple or naive feature embeddings for the data
-  - Overfit the desired model on single sample or small sample set... if it can't overfit a single sample, there might not be enough signal in the data
+  - Over-fit the desired model on single sample or small sample set... if it can't over-fit a single sample, there might not be enough signal in the data

 ### Setup for experiments

-- reproducability
+- reproducibility
   - containerize early...
   - share common code between serving + training
   - allow for easy migration/integration to cloud platforms or workflow/pipeline orchestration platforms when scaling up distributed training